byterubpay/byterub-site/_posts/2018-06-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-18.md

 **\<rehrar>** we'll get you a tshirt, but it may not be what you expect
 **\<rehrar>** ;P
 **\<rehrar>** anyways, nothing else regarding defcon as far as I know
-**\<suraeNoether>** okay, so, in terms of other conferences, we originally had this idea to have the first Monero conference in Denver next spring, perhaps funded or hosted by the MAGIC non-profit (me, rehrar, sgp, and sarang and some non-monero-related people)
+**\<suraeNoether>** okay, so, in terms of other conferences, we originally had this idea to have the first ByteRub conference in Denver next spring, perhaps funded or hosted by the MAGIC non-profit (me, rehrar, sgp, and sarang and some non-byterub-related people)
-**\<suraeNoether>** but we are trying to keep MAGIC more or less separate from Monero, (we are looking for some non-monero members to be on the board) becuase it's an educational organization, not a project-oriented one
+**\<suraeNoether>** but we are trying to keep MAGIC more or less separate from ByteRub, (we are looking for some non-byterub members to be on the board) becuase it's an educational organization, not a project-oriented one
 **\<suraeNoether>** so we are going to host the MAGIC conference as a general privacy enhancing technology conference instead
 **\<suraeNoether>** and all funding for that will be through MAGIC, we won't be starting an FFS for that
 **\<suraeNoether>** totally independent
 **\<suraeNoether>** BUT
-**\<suraeNoether>** the monero community deserves a freaking technical conference!
+**\<suraeNoether>** the byterub community deserves a freaking technical conference!
-**\<suraeNoether>** so i wanted to get the community's thoughts on starting a Monero conference-specific FFS.
+**\<suraeNoether>** so i wanted to get the community's thoughts on starting a ByteRub conference-specific FFS.
 If I took charge of this, I would hire an event organizer to take care of a lot of it and spend time trying to get speakers for the conference.
 **\<silur>** FFS?
 **\<suraeNoether>** forum funding system
 **\<silur>** oooh